sanskritigilda/calculator-with-python/README.md

-# Calculator with Python
+ # CLI Calculator Python

-A simple command-line calculator built using Python.
-It supports basic arithmetic operations along with advanced mathematical functions.
+A simple Command Line Interface (CLI) Calculator built using Python.
+This calculator performs basic and advanced mathematical operations with a user-friendly menu-driven interface.

 ## Features